A modern Indian restaurant in the Merchant City, offering curry-based entertainment and a cook school alongside culinary favourites.

 - Private dining: Up to 60 covers

-- Live entertainment: Karaoke nights Fri/Sat in Merchant Suite
+- Live entertainment: Karaoke nights Fri/Sat in Merchant Suite.
+Cook school and karaoke*

 - Capacity: 130